SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Programming Hint:

-    Some JSON libraries do not allow simple JSON values in their conversion functions.
+    Some JSON libraries do not allow all JSON values in their (de-)serialisation functions.
-    Whether or not a simple JSON value is a valid JSON text, is controversial, see this `stackoverflow issue <https://stackoverflow.com/questions/19569221>`_ and :rfc:`8259`
+    Whether or not a JSON value is a valid JSON text, is controversial, see this `stackoverflow issue <https://stackoverflow.com/questions/19569221>`_
+    and :rfc:`8259`.

-    (clarification: a *JSON document* is either a *JSON object* or a *JSON array*, a *simple JSON value* (for example a bare string or number) is a *JSON value*, which is not a *JSON document*)
+    (clarification: a *JSON document* is either a *JSON object* or a *JSON array*, a *JSON value* is any of a *JSON object*, *JSON array*, *JSON number* or *JSON string*.)

-    If an implementation uses a libray, which can not convert simple JSON values, the implemetation can add angular brackets around a JSON value, decode it and take the first element of the result.
+    If an implementation uses a libray, which can not (de-)serialize all JSON values, the implemetation can add angular brackets around a JSON value, decode it and take the first element of the result.
 When encoding the reverse action might be used as a workaround.
 See also :RFC:`7493`